MLEK - Audio Applications

 Keyword Spotting Application

-Keyword spotting (KWS) is the process of detecting predefined words or phrases from a continuous audio stream.
-In the CMSIS-MLEK templates this allows an embedded device to listen for a "wake word" before executing further commands.
-The audio template provides an end-to-end implementation using TensorFlow Lite Micro and CMSIS-NN for optimized inference on Cortex-M processors.
+Keyword spotting (KWS) reference application detects predefined words or phrases from a continuous audio stream.
+An embedded device can listen to a list of "wake words" and use it to execute commands.
+This implementation uses TensorFlow Lite Micro and CMSIS-NN for optimized inference on Cortex-M processors or Ethos-U processors.

 • Incoming audio is captured from a microphone or played back from a test sample.

-• The audio stream is converted into Mel-frequency cepstral coefficients (MFCC) features.
+• The audio stream is preprocessed and converted into Mel-frequency cepstral coefficients (MFCC) features.

-• A neural network classifies the MFCC features to determine which keyword, if any, was spoken.
+• A MicroNet keyword spotting model classifies the MFCC features to determine which keyword, if any, was spoken.

-• Detection results are reported via UART or LED indicators.
+• Detection results are reported via printf messages.

 Build Types